kuznetsovlv/unit/README.md

 ```

 ### Verification Methods.
 * _isEqual_.
-Available for simple data types.
+Usable with simple data types.
 Checks if returned value is equal to expeted value.
 Method uses a strict comparison.
 * _isEqualnonStrict_.
-Available for simple data types.
+Usable with simple data types.
 Checks if returned value is equal to expeted value.
 Method uses a nonstrict comparison.